Common Data Format (CDF): A Standardized Format for Match-Data in Football (Soccer): Conclusions

 \section{Conclusions}

 This paper proposes a new uniform and standardized format, called the Common Data Format (CDF), for five sources of data that are commonly collected during football (soccer) matches: match sheet data, video footage, event data, tracking data, and match meta data.
 This effort was motivated by the specific challenges many different end-users face when working with these data, as presently significant variation exists across providers in terms of what is collected, which specifications are used, how the data is represented, and how the data is delivered.
 The CDF provides uniform, standardized and unambiguous schema.
-As it was conceived with analysis in mind, it contains the minimal amount of information need to perform common analysis tasks.
-To this end, the CDF should be seen as a continually evolving format, that will likely require updating and refinement as new data types emerge.
+As it was conceived with analysis in mind, it contains the minimal amount of information needed to perform common analysis tasks.
+Understanding that demands will vary between user groups, it has been designed with a minimum of mandatory fields while allowing unlimited optional fields for those requiring.
+To this end, the CDF should be seen as a continually evolving format, that will require updating and refinement as new data types emerge or definitions evolve to become standardised.
 However, this initial version represents an important step forward in improving the current state of play for end-users, proposing a concrete file format and delivery method that enable both live and post-match processing in a unified manner.